This post was updated on April 2nd, 2020.

 Just as an FYI.
 I had a high end senior high school portrait photography business in Kansas City before God called me to be home more during a season of my motherhood where we were struggling with miscarriages.
 I talk about that a little more on my About Me page and I’m happy to chat with you more if you email me or if the Facebook chat messenger thing below is working, try that!
 I learned photography through these methods below.
 And, I really love photography.
 I now use it just to take amazing pics of my kids….and sometimes my home and oils.
 Ha!
 If you have photography questions, let me know!
-I have more posts in the works
+I have more posts in the works on photography!

 A PAGE FROM MY OLD PHOTOGRAPHY WEBSITE

 On to the actual information you came here to find!